-In this work, we extend the classic and deep learning-based metrics by introducing a learnable component trained on perceptual MOS data in a self-supervised way.
-By implicitly analyzing local image content, our model derives per-pixel maps which mimic visual masking, effectively modeling the visual significance of distortions.
+In this work, we extend the classic and deep learning-based full-reference metrics by introducing a learnable component trained on perceptual MOS data in a self-supervised way.
+By implicitly analyzing local image content, our model derives per-pixel maps that mimic visual masking, effectively modeling the visual significance of distortions.